tigera-cs/wireguard/README.md

 This command captures network traffic on the `ens5` interface for port `12345` using `tcpdump`, displays the packet contents in ASCII format (`-A`), and pipes the output to `grep` to search for lines containing the case-insensitive string `hello`.

-9. **SHELL-1 or SHELL-2:** Send some `hello` messages and check shell tabs where `tcpdump` is running.
-You should get some packets and the result should look similar to this:
+**9. SHELL-1 or SHELL-2:** Send some `hello` messages and check shell tabs where `tcpdump` is running.
+You can do so, by typying `hello` into the shell, either from the `nc client` or from the `nc server` shell.

+You should get some packets in `SHELL-3` and `SHELL-4` and the result should look similar to this:

 ```
 ubuntu@ip-10-0-1-30:~$ sudo tcpdump -ni ens5 -A -l port 12345 | grep "hello"